DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

     - Financial Support
 ---

 Funding is available to help you train to teach.
-You can apply for a:
+You may be eligible for a student loan to cover the cost of your tuition fees or to help with your living costs.

 - tuition fee loan of up to £9,250 to cover your teacher training, so you do not need to pay course fees upfront
 - maintenance loan of up to £13,022  to help with living costs